CrossRealms/Splunk-3CX-App/README.md

 * Remove **3cx** index from the indexers
   * If it's non-clustered environment then run: **/opt/splunk/bin/splunk remove index 3cx**
   * If it's clustered environment then remove **[3cx]** stanza from indexes.conf from CM and apply the changes.

+### Alternative
+3CX now provides more detailed report than in the older releases, so users can now rely on that instead of using this App of Splunk.

 ### Download from Splunkbase